From Gravesend to Helmand: Cleo Blackman's story

 The risks of working in a war-torn country are obvious, but Cleo is level-headed.

 She said: “I don’t feel unsafe here.
+I think we are very well protected.
 We always wear body armour when we go out and about in the town.
-The fact that we are able to run development projects here speaks volumes.”
+The fact that we are able to run development projects here speaks volumes.

 “When you hear of a casualty it is always somebody that someone you work with knows.
 Everyone really pulls together and it makes you more determined to carry on so that it is not in vain.”